formidablejs/formidablejs.org/docs/helpers.md

 Formidable includes a variety of "helper" functions.
 Many of these functions are used by the framework itself; however, you are free to use them in your own applications if you find them convenient.

-## Available Methods
+## Available Functions

 ### Arrays & Objects

 #### `asObject`

-The `asObject` method, converts a custom object into a JavaScript object:
+The `asObject` function, converts a custom object into a JavaScript object:

 ```js
 const object = asObject(customObject)